MysteriousMilk/ExpertExplorer/ExpertExplorer/README.md

 - Dynamic sight range based on Exploration Skill
 - Common names for locations / points of interest
 - Minimap indication of current location
+- Pin discovered locations to the map with a hotkey
 #### Localization
 Localization is implemented and English localization is provided.
 I would love to expand to other languages in the future.